 Kino also attached great strategic importance to the consolidation of Spanish rule in the Pimería (which he called Nueva Navarra in honor of his patron saint Francisco Xavier, who had been born in Spanish Navarra), for he knew that the Russians, Dutch, English, and French intended to establish colonies on the Californian coast.

-On other occasions, Kino would travel accompanied only by a couple of servants in order to fulfill his priestly duties, to administer the sacraments, say mass and instruct in the precepts of the Catholic faith to the Indian populations he encountered along the way.
+On other occasions, Kino would travel accompanied only by a couple of servants to fulfill his priestly duties, to administer the sacraments, say mass and instruct in the precepts of the Catholic faith to the Indian populations he encountered along the way.
 Some of his teaching methods may seem curious to us today, but he made use of the resources he had at hand and of explanations adjusted to what he knew:

 The entrance was more than 80 leagues of the very flat road; I found the natives very affable and friendly, and in particular in the main ranchería of San Javier del Bac, which has about 800 souls: I spoke to them the word of God, and on the world map I showed them the lands and rivers and seas where we fathers came from far away to bring them the salutary teaching of our holy faith, and I told them how the Spaniards also formerly were not Christians, and that Santiago came to teach them the faith.